-Congressman Don Beyer is serving his fourth term as the U.S. Representative from Virginia’s 8th District, representing Arlington, Alexandria, Falls Church, and parts of Fairfax county.
+Congressman Don Beyer is serving his fifth term as the U.S. Representative from Virginia’s 8th District, representing Arlington, Alexandria, Falls Church, and parts of Fairfax County.

 Don chairs Congress’s Joint Economic Committee, and serves on the essential House Committee on Ways and Means.
 He also sits on the House Committee on Science, Space, and Technology, where he chairs the Space Subcommittee.
 He is a member of the New Democrat Coalition’s Climate Change Task Force and the Congressional Progressive Caucus, and founded the Congressional Fusion Caucus.

 Don’s public service began in 1986 when Governor Gerald Baliles appointed him to the Commonwealth Transportation Board, responsible for overseeing the Virginia Department of Transportation and allocating highway funding to specific projects.
 From 1990 to 1998, Don served as Lieutenant Governor of Virginia where his signature work included advocacy for Virginians with disabilities and ensuring protections for Virginia’s most vulnerable populations as Virginia reformed its welfare system.
 He was also Virginia’s Democratic nominee for Governor in 1997.

 After leaving office, Don served in a variety of leadership roles.
 He spent 15 years as chair of Jobs for Virginia Graduates, a highly successful high school dropout prevention program.
 Don continues to serve on the National Board for Jobs for America’s Graduates.